 If the .spec.persistentVolumeClaim.storageClassName parameter is not specified, the default StorageClass at the cluster level will be used, or for images if specified in module settings.

-Creating an image from a container registry
+Creating an image from container registry

 First, download the image locally: